March 5, 2024

 Eventually, I got burned out and took some time off.
 I think a healthy amount of stress can be beneficial, but too much can set back your morale and even your career trajectory in a way that’s hard to recover from—so I pivoted.

-Happily, I joined Imbue, which is culturally the diametric opposite—psychologically safe, radically candid, collaborative, playful, thoughtful, and emotionally spacious.
-I’ve felt much more self-actualized, and counterintuitively, my learning rate has gone up in an environment with objectively fewer resources than Apple.
+Happily, I joined Imbue, which is culturally the opposite in many ways—psychologically safe, candid, collaborative, playful, and emotionally spacious.
+I’ve felt more self-actualized, and counterintuitively, my learning rate has gone up in an environment with objectively fewer resources than Apple.
 The reasons are interesting and may well become its own blog post.
 (We’re hiring, by the way!)

 1. Other tidbits: Apple served pizza out of patented round boxes.
-Dev devices like iPhones were naturally abundant and strictly tracked, but were nonchalantly shredded when old or no longer needed, which made me sad.
-There was fused hardware that made them unfit for refurbishment or sale.↩︎
+Dev devices like iPhones were naturally abundant and strictly tracked, and were shredded when barely old or no longer needed, which made me sad.
+(Fused hardware made them unfit for refurbishment or sale.)↩︎

 career